-With a batch-specific variation the MAH has to ensure in each separate case that:
+With a batch-specific variation the marketing authorisation holder (MAH) has to ensure in each separate case that:

-- the divergences from the requirements in the MA do not have impact on the quality, safety and efficacy or
+- the deviation from the requirements in the MA do not affect quality, safety and efficacy or

-- the divergences related to the quality of the medicinal product do not have negative impact on the safety and efficacy
+- the deviation related to the quality of the medicinal product do not have negative impact on the safety and efficacy

-- divergences from the approved packaging material including safety features
+- deviations from the approved packaging material including safety features

 The applicant should present risk assessment based on relevant competent evaluation for the sake of supporting the application.
-Suggestions for action to avoid recurrence shall be available.
+Suggestions for action to avoid recurrence should be provided.

-Batch-specific variations are national matter cases and they refer only to the Norwegian market for medicinal products.
+Batch-specific variations are national matter, and refer only to the Norwegian market for medicinal products.
 This includes medicinal products approved in EU procedures.
-Batch-specific variations follow the timeline and the fee requirement as for Type II variations.
-There is an opportunity to apply for an accelerated assessment of the batch-specific variation, if the application is specifically justified.
+Batch-specific variations follow the timeline and the fees as for Type II variations.
+There is an opportunity to ask for an accelerated assessment of the batch-specific variation, but this should be specifically justified.

-If the batch of the medicinal product that diverges from the conditions in the MA is already QP released for sale, it cannot be applied for as a batch-specific variation.
+If the batch of the medicinal product which deviates from the conditions in the MA is already QP released for sale, this cannot be resolved by batch-specific variation.
 In these cases, the MAH shall report a quality defect for the medicinal product to NoMA.
 The report on the defect shall be sent in writing.
 Read more here: Tiltak ved kvalitetssvikt på legemidler (Norwegian).

-Batch-specific variations shall be applied for by e-mailing to email@example.com with a clearly presented subject title as either "Batch-specific variation" or "Batch-specific variation related to Product Information".
+Batch-specific variations shall be applied for by e-mail to firstname.lastname@example.org with a clearly presented subject title as either "Batch-specific variation" or "Batch-specific variation related to Product Information".